danfupo03/Proyecto_TC1033/README.md

 # Project_TC1033
-This is the project of the training unit TC1033
+This is the project of the training unit TC1033 (Object-oriented programming)

 # Registration of populations and species in a reserve